Learning with Instance-Dependent Label Noise: A Sample Sieve Approach: Theoretical Guarantees of

 \subsection{Guarantees of the Sample Sieve}

 By decoupling the effects of instance-dependent noise into separate additive terms as shown in Theorem \ref{Thm:unbiased}, we can further study under what conditions, minimizing the confidence regularized CE loss on the \emph{(instance-dependent) noisy} distribution will be equivalent to minimizing the true loss incurred on the \emph{clean} distribution, which is exactly encoded by Term-1.
-In other words, we would like to understand when Term-2 and Term-3 in (\ref{Eq:newloss_exp}) can be controlled to not disrupt the minimization of Term-1.
+In other words, we would like to understand when Term-2 and Term-3 in (\ref{Eq:newloss_exp}) can be controlled not to disrupt the minimization of Term-1.
 Our next main result establishes this guarantee but will first need the following two assumptions. \begin{ap} ($Y^{*} = Y$) Clean labels are Bayes optimal ($Y^{*}:= \argmax_{i\in[K]} \PP(Y=i|X)$). \end{ap}

-\begin{ap} (Informative datasets) The noise rate is bounded as $ T_{ii}(X) - T_{ij}(X) > T_{ii} - T_{jj}, \forall i\in[K], j\in[K], j\ne i, X\sim \mathcal D_X$. \end{ap}
+\begin{ap} (Informative datasets) The noise rate is bounded as $ T_{ii}(X) - T_{ij}(X) > 0, \forall i\in[K], j\in[K], j\ne i, X\sim \mathcal D_X$. \end{ap}

 \textbf{Feasibility of assumptions:} 1) Note for many popular image datasets, e.g. CIFAR, the label of each feature is well-defined and the corresponding distribution is well-separated by human annotation.
 In this case, each feature $X$ only belongs to one particular class $Y$.
-Thus Assumption~\ref{Ap1} is generally held in classification problems.
+Thus Assumption~\ref{Ap1} is generally held in classification problems \citep{liu2015classification}.
 Technically, this assumption could be relaxed.
-We use this assumption for clean representations.
-2) Assumption \ref{Ap3} shows the requirement of noise rates, i.e., for any feature $X$, a sufficient number of clean samples are necessary for dominant clean information.
-For example, when classes $i$ and $j$ have the same fraction of clean samples in the noisy dataset, i.e. $T_{ii} = T_{jj}$, we require $ T_{ii}(X) - T_{ij}(X) > 0$ to ensure samples from class $i$ are informative \citep{liu2017machine}.
+We use this assumption for clean presentations.
+2) Assumption \ref{Ap3} shows the requirement of noise rates, i.e., for any feature $X$, a sufficient number of clean examples are necessary for dominant clean information.
+For example, we require $ T_{ii}(X) - T_{ij}(X) > 0$ to ensure examples from class $i$ are informative \citep{liu2017machine}.